Oisota/theo-lang/doc/src/control-flow/if-else.md

 # If Else Expressions

+*See Notes Below: If/Else really aren't needed.
+Case expressions handle everything that if/else do in a more concise manner*

 Conditional branching will be expression based.
 Each `if` expression will evaluate to a value.
 Every `if` must have a corresponding `else`.